tlevine/www.thomaslevine.com/content/!/socrata-users/index.md

 I wanted to find more people like this.
 That is, I want to see how people's approach to analysis changes because of these web-based analysis tools that are strongly integrated with both the data being analyzed and with web-based presentation formats.

+My [first post](/!/socrata-summary) looked at popular datasets, and my [second post](/!/socrata-genealogies) looked at big dataset families.
-So in this third post, I look at people who use Socrata's analysis tools substantially and otherwise interestingly.
+In this third post, look for people who use Socrata as an analysis tool.

 ## The user data format
 In order to do this analysis, I'm going to take user data from Socrata, and this